tomasnorre/dk-tomasnorre-blog/source/_posts/github-profile-readme.md

 You can of course adjust it to your needs, but I like it like this.

-Now we need to create the workflow it self.
+Now we need to create the workflow itself.

 File: `.github/workflows/readme-write.yml`
 ```yaml